JohanAlkemade/nuodb-drivers/README.md

 * [Getting Started with the Node.js Driver](nuodb-drivers/tree/master/nodejs/README.md) A native driver for node-db compatible Node.js applications.
 * [Getting Started with the PHP Driver](nuodb-drivers/tree/master/php/README.md) A native driver for PHP applications.
+* [Getting Started with the PHP PDO Driver](nuodb-drivers/tree/master/php_pdo/README.md) A PDO driver for PHP applications.
 * [Getting Started with the Ruby Drivers](nuodb-drivers/tree/master/ruby/README.md) A native driver and other integrations for DBD, AREL, and ActiveRecord applications.

 Contributing